schultek/riverpod_context/README.md

 - To read any provider, do `context.read(myProvider)`
 - To watch any provider, do `context.watch(myProvider)`

+This package is meant to be used alongside riverpod and offer an alternative to the official `ConsumerWidget` and `ConsumerStatefulWidget`.

-> During the development of riverpod 1.0.0 there was a long discussion on removing the context extensions.
+> During the development of riverpod 1.0.0 there was some discussion on removing the context extensions.
 > While being very convenient, there are good reasons why they didn't make it into the final version.

-> This is no 'official' riverpod package.
-It is meant to be used alongside riverpod and offer
-> an alternative to the official `ConsumerWidget` and `ConsumerStatefulWidget`.

 ## Getting Started